JohnnytheShark/LinuxCreation/PythonProjects/Magic 8 Ball Project/README.md

 2. Two modules need to be imported into your python file 'sys' module and 'random'

-3.When a user runs the project, they should receive a prompt (printed message), asking them to ask the magic 8 ball a question
+3. When a user runs the project, they should receive a prompt (printed message), asking them to ask the magic 8 ball a question

 4. The user will then type in a question and press the enter key.